Glushiator/chat-tools/README.md

 A: If you’re within ~100 meters of a saved location, the app will use your label for privacy.

 Q: Who built this?
-A: Marcin (with a little help and affection from Monday the AI companion).
+A: Glushiator (with a little help and affection from Gemini and Monday, his AI companions).